-Ease of Setup
+Ease of Set Up

 Setting up the Spire LX is very straightforward and as simple as setting up any other compact camp stove.
-The metal propane adapter elbow attaches on the side next to the Jetlink port, and the windscreens fold out and get secured to the lid.
+The metal propane adapter elbow attaches to the side next to the JetLink port, and the windscreens fold out and get secured to the lid.
 All that needs to be done to attach another stove or a JetBoil is to screw the appropriate adapter hose into the JetLink port.

 Ease of Care

-We did notice with this stove, just as we did with the Stansport 2-Burner, that the metal fuel adapter elbow was a bit trickier to attach.
+Cleaning the Spire LX is the same as most of the compact models we tested, with a removable cooking grate and a stainless steel drip tray underneath.
+We did notice with this stove, however, just as we did with several of our other tested models, that the metal fuel adapter elbow was a bit trickier to attach.
 To properly catch the threads, the adapter had to be pushed rather deep into the port.
 Not a big deal, but it can be a bit annoying, especially if you are setting up your stove with cold fingers.

 The Spire LX packs down to 21.5 x 13.1 x 4.2 inches, slightly narrower than our award-winning Camp Chef Everest.
 And we did notice the loss in width on the cooking surface in comparison — we were unable to use the same two large skillets and had to switch to a smaller pan on one side.

 The Spire LX was a convenient size and the grate over the burners allows for large and small cookware.

 In general, we think it's silly to close off your options for bigger cookware just to save a couple of inches in the back of a car.
 You won't ever notice those couple inches in your trunk, but you're bound to notice them when you're hungry, and your favorite pan doesn't fit over a burner properly.
 Car camping does not ascribe to the same rules and restrictions as backpacking.